dslul/Amazfitbip-FreeRTOS/README.md

 # Amazfitbip-FreeRTOS
-Warning: this is not (yet?) a complete replacement.
+Warning: this is not (yet?) a complete replacement and was NOT tested on a real device.
 It is a starting project to experiment on the platform.
 At this stage, the firmware must be loaded with an st-link v2 connected directly to SWDIO and SWCLK.

+I suggest to try this only on **bricked** devices.
+If you have one to donate to this cause, please contact me.

 [Information on the hardware](https://github.com/amazfitbip/documentation)